RsyncProject/rsync/rsync.1.md

 If you're using one of the remote-shell transports for the transfer, there is no need to manually start an rsync daemon.

-## SORTED TRANSFER ORDER

-Rsync always sorts the specified filenames into its internal transfer list.
-This handles the merging together of the contents of identically named directories, makes it easy to remove duplicate filenames, and may confuse someone when the files are transferred in a different order than what was given on the command-line.

-If you need a particular file to be transferred prior to another, either separate the files into different rsync calls, or consider using [`--delay-updates`](#opt) (which doesn't affect the sorted transfer order, but does make the final file-updating phase happen much more rapidly).

 ## EXAMPLES

-Here are some examples of how I use rsync.
+Here are some examples of how rsync can be used.

-To backup my wife's home directory, which consists of large MS Word files and mail folders, I use a cron job that runs
+To backup a home directory, which consists of large MS Word files and mail folders, a per-user cron job can be used that runs this each day:

->     rsync -Cavz . arvidsjaur:backup

-each night over a PPP connection to a duplicate directory on my machine "arvidsjaur".

-To synchronize my samba source trees I use the following Makefile targets:

->     get:
->         rsync -avuzb --exclude '*~' samba:samba/ .
+>     rsync -aiz . bkhost:backup/joe/

->     put:
+To move some files from a remote host to the local host, you could run:

->         rsync -Cavuzb . samba:samba/
+>     rsync -aiv --remove-source-files rhost:/tmp/{file1,file2}.c ~/src/
->     sync: get put

-This allows me to sync with a CVS directory at the other end of the connection.
-I then do CVS operations on the remote machine, which saves a lot of time as the remote CVS protocol isn't very efficient.

-I mirror a directory between my "old" and "new" ftp sites with the command:

->     rsync -az -e ssh --delete ~ftp/pub/samba nimbus:"~ftp/pub/tridge"

-This is launched from cron every few hours.

 ## OPTION SUMMARY